sparrowcode/PermissionsKit/README.md

 ## DataSource

 For data source using protocol `SPPermissionsDataSource`.
-You can customize the permission cells / provide denied alert texts.
+You can customize the permission cells and provide denied alert texts.

 ```swift
 extension Controller: SPPermissionsDataSource {